Abstract submissions are now open!

 Abstracts will be reviewed and scored by a panel of interprofessional judges prior to the conference.

-Accepted abstracts will be presented at the Critical Care Canada Forum 2017 as Oral OR e-Poster presentations.
+Accepted abstracts will be presented at the Critical Care Canada Forum 2019 as oral podium OR e-Poster presentations.

 POSTER SESSIONS/ VIEWING TIMES

-ALL presenting authors are expected to be present at their e-Poster during designated poster viewing times (times TBD), and should be prepared to facilitate discussion with delegates, and poster discussion facilitation panel, which will consist of national and international faculty.
+ALL presenting authors are expected to be present at their e-Poster during designated poster viewing times (generally during the lunch period on one of the 3 days of the conference), and should be prepared to facilitate discussion with delegates, and poster discussion facilitation panel, which will consist of national and international faculty.

 ALL e-Poster presenters will have the opportunity to provide a brief oral summary of the poster, followed by discussion with the poster discussion facilitators and delegates.
 Posters will be displayed electronically for the duration of the conference.